pahjbo/DataModelPlayground/DataModels.md

 The only machine-readable form of the data model is the [xml schema](https://www.ivoa.net/xml/Characterisation/Characterisation-v1.11.xsd).
 This schema is not structured in the same fashion as registry schema, and so the vodmlXsdToVodsl does not do such a good job of representing the model.
-The initial VODSL has required quite extensive editing even to make it valid - however, this still will need some extra maual editing before it fully represents the original Characterisation model.
+The initial VODSL has required quite extensive editing even to make it valid - however, this still will need some extra manual editing before it fully represents the original Characterisation model.